BrickMMO/tasks/documentation.markdown

    - Modify the version description on the version page to include your new feature.
    - Add any new contributors.

+There is a project in the [BrickMMO](https://github.com/BrickMMO) GitHub account with a project named `Documentation <SEMESTER> <YEAR>`, for example `Documentation Winter 2024`.
+Create a new item within this project named `Documentation for <PROJECT_NAME>-<VERSION>`, for example `Documentation for website-v3`.

+Also reach out to your instructor if you need any repos created fo either the project, or the about website.

 ## Useless Web